 What is the best choice for a Swimming Pool Liner Color?

 Recently, the owners of one of our luxury historic homes decided to investigate replacing the vinyl liner of their heated inground swimming pool to stretch out the time the pool could be used.
-The sellers looked at the benefits associated with choosing a different swimming pool liner color, specifically dark blue versus light blue.
+The sellers looked at the benefits associated with choosing a different liner colors, specifically dark blue versus light blue.

 The sellers have a large family.
 Children and grandchildren are frequent visitors and spend much time splashing in the pool.
-In their quest for a different swimming pool liner color, they discovered the following pros and cons:
+In their quest for a different swimming pool liners, they discovered the following pros and cons:

 Cleanliness — A light swimming pool liner color will show more dirt.
 The aqua colored liner that they had previously was seldom dirty, but any leaves or dirt in the pool caused it to appear dirty, especially as debris beneath the water became magnified.